 City Valley is not just a church, it’s a family.
 We are God's household.
-Therefore, we don't want anyone to miss anything.
 It can be a busy place, church.
 You may be serving behind the scenes or with the children’s work on Sunday mornings or you may have been unwell or unable to attend the meetings for another reason.
-As a church we don't want any of our family to miss anything and so we plan to make events and talks as accessible as possible.
-Sunday morning talks are recorded and uploaded to the podcast area of the website every week.
-We aim to post a monthly catch up with links to podcasts, speaker references and resources, feedback from events and notices, from the last month.
+As a church, we don't want any of our family to miss anything and so we plan to make events and talks as accessible as possible.
+Sunday morning talks are recorded and uploaded to the podcast area of the website every week (scroll down the page for older podcasts).
+We aim to post a quarterly catch up with links to podcasts, speaker references, resources, and feedback from events and notices.

 The blog also features posts from time to time about news and information relevant to City Valley, the wider church, our family of churches in Christ Central which is part of the New Frontiers movement.

-You can also find our posts on our Facebook page where you can 'follow' the page to get notifications of posts.
+You can also find our posts on our Facebook page where you can 'follow' the page to receive notifications.

 We hope you enjoy reading the blog.